 To wrap it up, and make it all a bit easier for you, we have compiled a small list of things you should know before going to the Tibumana Waterfall:

-- Entrance fee – the entrance fee to the Tibumana Waterfall in Sept ’18 was 10K IDR per person.
+- Entrance fee for the Tibumana Waterfall – the entrance fee to the Tibumana Waterfall in Sept ’18 was 10K IDR per person.
 For an additional 5K IDR you can rent a locker at the bottom of the waterfall to keep your stuff safe while you go for a swim.

-- Swimming – You can swim in the waterfall, but there is a warning sign at the waterfall advising you of some things you should not do to ensure your own safety.
+- Swimming at the Tibumana Waterfall – You can swim in the waterfall, but there is a warning sign at the waterfall advising you of some things you should not do to ensure your own safety.
 For example, don’t swim underneath the waterfall as things as rocks and branches might fall, and don’t swim into the cave.

 - Leave only footprints – There are bins located at the waterfall so either leave your trash in here or bring it up and find a bin over here.
 Locals work hard to keep the waterfall pretty, so be sure to do the same thing.

-- Changing room – There is a toilet and changing room available at the waterfall should you want to change out of your wet swimming clothes into some dry clothes.
+- Changing room at the Tibumana Waterfall – There is a toilet and changing room available at the waterfall should you want to change out of your wet swimming clothes into some dry clothes.